petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 a suite of automated tests will run, often on an independent computer, to ensure changes will not break the codebase in ways that are hard to predict.
-If the tests pass, the changes are merged.
+If the tests pass and the team agrees on the value of the changes, they are merged.
 Then, an automated CD pipeline will run
 (also usually on an independent computer) to build any necessary artifacts and send them where they need to go